r3leaf-earth/read-netcdf/README.md

 ## What's up with that File 'variables_values_info.md'?
 It contains some information about the structure of the data in the .nc file.
-You can reproduce the outputs (or get different ones) with the steps below.
+You can reproduce the outputs (or get different ones) with the steps below, alternatively check out 'explore_netCDF_dataset.py'.

 Since CORDEX-data have a standardized structure, you might get the same responses from your .nc-file.